Skip to Main Content

 About Tulare-Kings Veterinary Emergency Services

 Tulare-Kings Veterinary Emergency Services works with your primary care veterinarian.
-Our emergency vets are equipped and qualified to provide attentive emergency care to cats and dogs from 5pm - 7:30am Monday to Thursday, and 24 hours from Friday through Sunday, 365 days a year.
-We close Mondays at 7:30am.
+Our emergency vets are equipped and qualified to provide attentive emergency care to cats and dogs on evenings, weekends, and major holidays.

 In the event of an emergency, please contact us.
 If you aren't sure your pet's condition qualifies as an emergency, please err on the side of caution and give us a call so we can triage your pet's condition.